top of page

 AT THE MALL

-“I love you, but I can’t play with you now.
-I love you, but I can’t be with you now.
-I love you, but I can’t say it.”
-These were the hidden messages young Jazmín heard from her mami, messages she barely understood then.
-As an adult, she returns to her childhood room to parent, care for, and love this inner, wounded child, realizing that healing young Jazmín is the key to facing some painful, present challenges.
+As an adult, she returns to her childhood room to parent, care for, and love this inner, wounded child, realizing that healing young Jazmín is key to facing painful challenges in the present.

 DON'T CRY FOR ME ARGENTINA